 It has been clear from the beginning of his term that President Donald Trump has very few supporters in Washington DC.
 Democrats and progressives naturally oppose him.
 Deep staters have been working hard to undermine the administration.
-And you don't need enemies when you have “friends” like John McCain, Mitch McConnell and Paul Ryan in the Republican led Congress.
+And you don't need enemies when you have “friends” like John McCain, Mitch McConnell, and Paul Ryan in the Republican-led Congress.

 Turmoil in Trump’s administration escalated last week.
-The president disbanded two separate business councils following the defection of high profile CEOs who disagreed with Trump’s response to events in Charlottesville, Virginia.
+The president disbanded two separate business councils following the defection of high-profile CEOs who disagreed with Trump’s response to events in Charlottesville, Virginia.

 On Friday, Americans learned Steve Bannon, Trump’s Chief Strategist, was kicked out of the White House.
 That will cost Trump some support from his core constituency, who favored Bannon.

 The president is already taking flack from supporters such as Ann Coulter.
-Bannon’s ouster leaves the President with an inner circle which is completely dominated by Wall Street insiders (with a history of supporting Democrats – such as Gary Cohn, Steve Mnuchin, and Dina Powell) and Pentagon brass.
+Bannon’s ouster leaves the President with an inner circle that is completely dominated by Wall Street insiders (with a history of supporting Democrats – such as Gary Cohn, Steve Mnuchin, and Dina Powell) and Pentagon brass.